 Weedon Island Preserve

+Enjoy an adventurous paddle through scenic mangrove tunnels.
 Sweetwater Kayaks is located at Weedon Island Preserve and has been renting out kayaks since 1992.
 Sweetwater not only rents out kayaks but also offers lessons as well as expeditions.
-The team at Sweetwater is unmatched with a love and passion for kayaking, plus years and years of experience to help ensure your kayak experience is informational and fun.
 The rental shop is open every day until 5pm, however, the last rental is at 3:30pm—so get there early!
 Rental rates are $17/hour on a single and $25/hour for a double.
 Call ahead to make a reservation.

 South of Anna Maria Island, Longboat Key is a ritzy haven with stunning shorelines and fantastic restaurants.
 Exploring on the water offers a unique vantage point of both Anna Maria Island and Longboat Key, while also inviting you to stop off at a sandbar or peruse mangroves.
 Happy Paddler Kayak has several rental locations, but I’m partial to Longboat Pass.
 After boarding your vessel, you can paddle out and around to the sandbar in front of Jewfish Key near Longboat Pass.
 If you’re feeling adventurous, make your way under the Longboat Pass bridge and out into the gulf for views of AMI and Longboat Key from the clear water.
 Tandem rentals are $45 for a half day (4 hours).